 If the RSTA intends to initiate a TB ranging measurement exchange soliciting both an EHT (TB) Ranging NDP and an HE (TB) Ranging NDP in a same TXOP, the RSTA shall:

-Begin with TB ranging measurement exchange that solicits EHT (TB) Ranging NDP, that uses non-HT duplicate PPDU for the Ranging Trigger frames, and that sets the More TF subfield to 1 in the Ranging Trigger frames.
+Begin with TB ranging measurement exchange(s) that solicit(s) EHT (TB) Ranging NDP, that use(s) non-HT duplicate PPDU for the Ranging Trigger frames, and that set(s) the More TF subfield to 1 in the Ranging Trigger frames.

-After all the TB ranging measurement exchanges that solicit EHT (TB) Ranging NDP are completed, then perform TB ranging measurement exchange that solicits HE (TB) Ranging NDP.
+After all the TB ranging measurement exchanges that solicit(s) EHT (TB) Ranging NDP are completed, then perform TB ranging measurement exchange that solicits HE (TB) Ranging NDP.